JWMedeiros/Module_5_Challenge/README.md

   # Description
   A webapp designed to help you schedule your current workday.

+  This project uses the browsers localstorage and moment.js to keep track of your current workday schedule.
+It saves when you click any of the save buttons, and only allows you to schedule events at the current time or in the future.
+It refreshes daily.

   # Table of Contents